MENU

 ALKALOIDS

 are nitrogen-containing heterocyclic compounds with high functional activity, which include three main compounds: caffeine, theobromine, and theophylline.
-There is more caffeine in tea than coffee, but its effect is softer.
+Tea has more caffeine than coffee, but its effect is softer.
 This is because caffeine in tea is associated with tannin and forms theine.
-Theine gives bitterness to tea and has a tonic effect on the body, improves mental performance, increases activity, and stimulates the cardiovascular and central nervous systems.
-Different teas contain a different percentage of caffeine from 1 to 5%.
-Being associated with tannin, caffeine is eliminated faster from the body than a pure alkaloid, which eliminates the danger of caffeine poisoning with frequent use of tea.
+Theine gives bitterness to tea, has a tonic effect on the body, improves mental performance, increases activity, and stimulates the cardiovascular and central nervous systems.
+Different teas contain a different percentage of caffeine, from 1 to 5%.
+Being associated with tannin, caffeine is eliminated faster from the body than a pure alkaloid, which removes the danger of caffeine poisoning with frequent use of tea.
 There is evidence that theine, which forms in tea leaves during the growth of plants, is contained in large quantities in high-quality varieties of green tea from the first(spring) harvest.
 In addition to theine, tea contains minor amounts, about 0.5% (by weight) of dry tea leaves, other alkaloids: theobromine and theophylline, which have a vasodilator and diuretic effect.

 FLAVONOIDS

-are represented in tea mainly by catechins, which determine the quality and beneficial properties of a tea drink, especially green tea.
-The more polyphenols in dry tea, the higher the quality of the infusion: and the better the color, astringency, and aroma of the drink.
+are represented in tea mainly by catechins, which determine a tea drink's quality and beneficial properties, especially green tea.
+The more polyphenols in dry tea, the higher the quality of the infusion: and the better the drink's color, astringency, and aroma.
 Tea leaf’s catechins reduce the fragility and permeability of capillaries, normalize human tissue respiration, prevent the development of atherosclerosis, take an active part in the metabolism of complex proteins, affect the activity of enzymes, especially the enzyme telomerase, which regulates cell division processes.
 Green tea epigallocatechin gallate increases the activity of the main enzymes of osteogenesis, increases bone mineralization, and blocks the activity of osteoclasts.
 It is effective in sepsis and rheumatoid arthritis.
 In addition, tea catechins are powerful antioxidants that neutralize the action of free radicals.
 They contribute to the binding of various toxic substances and their removal from the body.
 Have astringent and bacteriostatic effects.
 Catechins inhibit the development of diseases such as Alzheimer's and Parkinson's.
-Currently, tea bioflavonoids have a wide range of pharmacological properties, such as immunostimulating, cardio, radio, hepatic, neuroprotective, antithrombotic, antiallergic, antitumor, and antiviral.
+Tea bioflavonoids have a wide range of pharmacological properties, such as immunostimulating, cardio, radio, hepatic, neuroprotective, antithrombotic, antiallergic, antitumor, and antiviral.

 Tea is one of the richest sources of antioxidants.
-In green tea, catechins make the main contribution to antioxidant activity, and in black tea, theaflavins and thearubigins.
-Due to antioxidant properties, black and green teas effectively inhibit the development of atherosclerosis.
+Green tea catechins make the main contribution to antioxidant activity, and black tea theaflavins and thearubigins.
+Due to their antioxidant properties, black and green teas effectively inhibit the development of atherosclerosis.

 TANNINS

 are a mixture of polyphenolic compounds and their derivatives.
 They prevent the development of oncological processes, lower blood pressure, and have antimicrobial, disinfecting, and antioxidant effects.
 White and green teas are the richest in tannins.
 One of the representatives of tannins is tannin or teotannin.
 Its content in green tea is two times more than in black.
-The oxidation products of tannins - quinones, formed during the processing of tea, oxidize other substances of the tea leaf and form aromatic products involved in the creation of tea aroma.
+The oxidation products of tannins - quinones, formed during tea processing, oxidize other substances of the tea leaf and form aromatic products that create tea aroma.

 Tea saponins, called tea saponins, have antioxidant and antimicrobial effects.
-Recently it has been established that this group of phytochemicals of tea has antiallergic, hypotensive, anti-inflammatory, lipid-lowering, and anti-carcinogenic effects.
+Recently, it has been established that this group of tea phytochemicals has antiallergic, hypotensive, anti-inflammatory, lipid-lowering, and anti-carcinogenic effects.
 The research suggests new aspects of the use of tea in the prevention of several pathological processes.

-The taste of tea consists of sweet, sour, bitter, umami, and astringent.
-Poly-amino acids are the main component of umami taste.
-Phenols and especially catechins are a source of astringency.
+The taste of tea consists of sweet, sour, bitter, umami, and astringency.
+Poly-amino acids are the main component of the umami taste.
+Phenols, especially catechins, are a source of astringency.
 Soluble carbohydrates and some amino acids contribute to sweetness.
 The bitter substances are mostly purine bases, especially caffeine and anthocyanins.
-Sourness is given by organic acids.
+Organic acids give tea sourness.
 The quantity and proportions of these components determine the taste of tea infusion.